Oron people: Oro Ukpabang group

 Abang begot Do, who begat Donni, who in turn beget Oron and Obolo and their children with others in Usahadit.
 This tradition emphasize the now and former accepted relationship between the Oron and Obolo people, Oro called Adon by the Obolo, who is said to have led the people out of Cameroon, which have been celebrated between them in the past and present till the 1940s.
 And the Obolo were called Obodung by the Oron.

-According to Obolo traditions "Obolo the father of the 'Andonis' and Oron the father of 'Oron Ukpabang' were from the same stock."
+According to Obolo traditions "Obolo the father of the 'Andonis' and Oron the father of 'Oron Ukpabang' was from the same stock."